Is Your Baby Getting Enough Breast Milk?

 - Hard to rouse, unusually sleepy, or feeding fewer than 8 times in 24 hours

-- Signs of dehydration: sunken fontanelle (soft spot), dry mouth, no tears when crying, listlessness
+- Signs of dehydration: sunken fontanelle (the soft spot on the top of the head), dry mouth, no tears when crying, listlessness

-- Jaundice that is worsening, or yellowing on the body and legs (not just the face)
+- Jaundice that is worsening, or yellowing spreading to the body and legs (not just the face)

 - A baby who seems unsatisfied after most feeds combined with any of the above